kubevirt/user-guide/docs/compute/live_migration.md

   2. The source starts sending chunks of VM state (mostly memory) to the target.
 This continues until all of the state has been transferred to the target.
   3. The guest starts executing on the target VM.
-  4. The source VM is being removed.
+  4. The source VM is removed.

 Pre-copy is the safest and fastest strategy for most cases.
 Furthermore, it can be easily cancelled, can utilize multithreading, and more.
 If there is no real reason to use another strategy, this is